magm3333/node-prd/README.md

 ### Need more JDBC Drivers?
 If you need a new JDBC driver for one data source, simply download JDBC driver and put it in the folder [PRD_HOME]/lib/jdbc.

-## Caution:
-The module run a JVM for each call to runReport() method

 ## TODO
 - Implement: SQLReportDataFactory, XPathDataFactory, KettleDataFactory and BandedMDXDataFactory
 - Build an example web site with express/jade
-- Add Report as a Service featrure (RaaS) to solve the problem of multiple instances of JVM and allow more concurrency
 - Make it work on Windows & Mac
 - Add more parameter types (StringList, etc)
 - Auto test